soulmachines/smiossamples/README.md

 ## Minimum requirements

-SMDarwin supports iOS 11 and above.
+SMDarwin supports iOS 12 and above.
 SMDarwin 1.0.4 and above depend on [WebRTC_iOS](https://github.com/soulmachines/WebRTC_iOS).
+SMDarwin 1.2.0 requires the aforementioned library at release 1.1.0 or greater.

 ## Importing the library